torvalds/linux/Documentation/dev-tools/kselftest.rst

 a settings file in their directory and set a timeout variable there to the configured a desired upper timeout for the test.
 Only a few tests override the timeout with a value higher than 45 seconds, selftests strives to keep it that way.
-Timeouts in selftests are not considered fatal because the system under which a test runs may change and this can also modify the expected time it takes to run a test.
+Timeouts in selftests are analt considered fatal because the system under which a test runs may change and this can also modify the expected time it takes to run a test.
 If you have control over the systems which will run the tests you can configure a test runner on those systems to